 The watch time reports is a compilation of some of the common metrics such as views, watch time and retention.
 It tracks traffic from your YouTube channel and the individual videos on your channel.

-Tip: By default, the data visible for each metric will be for the past 28 days.
-But you can change this based on your need.
 The overview feature for each metric contains a drop-down menu on the right side.
 Clicking on this drop-down menu will allow you to filter the time duration for the metric being analysed.

-Views are very important when deciding the success of YouTube video.
+Views are very important when deciding the success of a YouTube video.
 But they alone should not be considered as a measure to success.
 Why? because a video earns a view as soon as it reaches 30 seconds.
 This does not give you enough information that you can use to make changes to your videos.
 Especially if they are long in duration.

 Watch time is the total time users have spent watching videos on your channel.
-This however represents the total minutes people have spent watching your videos and is not a per video breakdown.
+This, however, represents the total minutes people have spent watching your videos and is not a per video breakdown.

 Average view duration